mrazjava/booklink-openlibrary/README.md

 This project builds into two executables:

-* `com.github.mrazjava.booklink.openlibrary.OpenLibraryImportApp` is the actual import process.
+* `com.github.mrazjava.booklink.openlibrary.OpenLibraryImportApp`: import openlibrary dumps into mongo
-* `TODO:` REST service for querying openlibrary mongo repository
+* `com.github.mrazjava.booklink.openlibrary.OpenLibraryRestApp`: expose imported mongo data as REST API

 These could be two separate projects/apps with a shared schema *.jar (3rd project), but to keep things simple they are both part of the same project.
 Should there be another integration in the future, booklink/mongo schema would need